Wazi2025/WinformsSQLpwHash_2/ReadMe_WinformsSQLpwHash_2.md

 ---

----

 ## 🌟 Final Thoughts
 This project reflects a sincere journey from raw console experiments to GUI-backed, secure, real-world architecture.
-It's not just a learning exercise—it's a statement:

-> _"I am a coder, not a designer.
-But I shall become a Master Developer."_

 ---